YiLimath/YiLimath.github.io/_pages/agent-system/foundations.md

 If replacing the model requires rewriting every downstream component, the system has exposed an implementation instead of an interface.

+## Real-world application

+In a production request, these objects appear as concrete boundaries: an API request becomes bounded context, the model proposes an action, a tool returns an observation, and an evaluator or policy decides whether state may change.
+The building blocks are useful because each boundary can be logged and tested independently.

 ## Figure

 ![Agent system building blocks](/images/agent-system/01-building-blocks.svg)